St Patrick's University Hospital is Ireland's largest independent not-for-profit mental health hospital.

-Situated on Steeven’s Lane, between Heuston Station and St James’s Hospital, St. Patrick’s is well served by public transport, with bus, rail and Luas services all within a 5-10 minute walk from the hospital.
+Situated on Steeven’s Lane in Dublin 8, between Heuston Station and St James’s Hospital, St Patrick’s is well served by public transport, with bus, rail and Luas services all within a 5-10 minute walk from the hospital.
 Limited paid parking is also available for visitors travelling by car.

 Hospital visiting times

 6.00 pm - 8.30 pm

 The main goal of occupational therapy is to support service users to take part in the everyday activities that matter to them.
 There are a wide range of occupational therapy facilities available within the hospital, including an art room, pottery room, craft room and a computer room.